eliegoudout/lasvegas/README.md

 pip install -r requirements.txt
 ```

-From you Python interpreter, should should be able to `import las_vegas`.
+From your Python interpreter, you should be able to `import las_vegas`.
 ```pycon
 >>> import las_vegas
 ```